ddgryaz/dotaStatsCLI/README.md

 > This is because providers define certain game outcomes differently,
 > such as games that did not start because one of the players
 > failed to load or where one of the players left the game.

+* What determines the number of heroes or items in statistics tables?

+> The number of rows in statistics tables is a dynamic variable.
+> If you requested 200+ game matches for analysis,
+> then there will be 10 lines, otherwise 5.

+* By what principle are the statistics tables sorted?

+> The data is sorted by the number of games played (column - "Total Games"),
+> the second criterion for sorting is the percentage of wins (column - "WinRate %")

 * For some items in the rating, instead of a name and image, “no data” is written.
 Is this a bug?